kathrinlin/customizing-aspnetcore-book/manuscript/08-modelbinders.md

 ## Preparation of the test project

-In this post I'd like to send CSV data to a Web API method.
+In this chapter I'd like to send CSV data to a Web API method.
 I will reuse the CSV data we created in the last post:

 ```csv
 Id,FirstName,LastName,Age,EmailAddress,Address,City,Phone